-On behalf of my colleagues on the management team; Roland Scerri, Marie Claire Portelli and Anthony Bailey, I wish to thank our colleagues for their dedicated efforts.
-I would also like to thank our customers and other stakeholders, especially our shareholders, for their continued support.
+On behalf of my fellow board members, I wish to thank our colleagues for their dedicated efforts.
+I would also like to thank our customers and other stakeholders, especially our shareholders, for their continued support as we strive to deliver on our strategy and build long-term value.

-JOE FENECH CONTI

-Group Chief Executive Officer
+JOE FENECH CONTI Group Chief Executive Officer